m9sweeper/m9sweeper/docs/content/en/docs/Concepts/KubeSec/_index.md

 linkTitle: "KubeSec"
 weight: 4
 description: >
-  How to use kubesec with M9sweeper to coach you towards secure pod configuration.
+  How to use Kubesec with M9sweeper to coach you towards secure pod configuration.
 ---

 KubeSec coaches you about how to make your deployments more secure.
 You can find it in the left navigation after